-The Cultural Identities and Social Change research theme asks what social change means in relation to culture, institutions, structures, functions, and relations.
+The Media, Culture and Social Change research theme asks what social change means in relation to culture, institutions, structures, functions, and relations.
 It brings together scholars, students, practitioners, and members of civil society organisations to examine, challenge, and deconstruct notions of culture, identity, and social change.
 CAMRI researchers explore the connections between social justice and decolonisation, echoing voices from the Global South and intersectional minorities.

 Work extends across areas including gender, sexuality and race; decolonial and intersectional approaches; ICT for development; social movements, media activism, data justice and climate justice; migration; education and literacy; representation; and power.
 CAMRI researchers work to share experiences and knowledge on how communication platforms, technologies and research can be used as tools to fight marginalisation, promoting empowerment, participation, and social equality.